tewen/nycda-angularjs-homework/README.md

 ```

 ###Assignment
-Write an unit test a mechanism for informing users of whether or not they have chosen the correct answer.
+Write (and unit test) a mechanism for informing users of whether or not they have chosen the correct answer.

 Some ideas:
 - Indicate a the correct answer upon selection